Zay Dale

 My primary research reimagines depictions of violence in twentieth-century Black literature that responds to, and works with and against, the aesthetic violence of modernism and the avant-garde.
 My current book project entitled Black Radical Aesthetics of Literary Violence 1896-1956, situated between two seminal landmark cases, investigates Black literature from 1896-1956 to examine how representations of violence engage in the radical possibilities of Black becoming and un/belonging.
 My work seeks to advance theories of Black radical aesthetics by studying how Black writers utilize aesthetic violence as a form of worldmaking.
 Divided into two main sections, “In Black Skin” (chapters one-three) and “On Black Flesh” (chapters four-six), I engage with Frantz Fanon’s phenomenology of Black skin and Hortense Spillers’ theory of Black metaphysical flesh.
 Drawing from Fanon and Spillers, I theorize violence not just as a force exerted on the body but as a practice that repositions Blackness as a space of resistance, transformation, and possibility.
 I study Blackness as not only a surface upon which terror was physically marked but as a metaphysical site from which alternative modes of Being might be reimagined.

-My second book project, Fiber to Flesh: Textiles and Black Resistance in American Slave Narratives, studies the representation of textiles, particular clothes, in slave narratives where I understand textiles as a weaponized mode of Black authority that the enslaved engineered to distort our understanding of the human by way of who can drape their body and who cannot.
-You can find my work in The Comparatist, Eugene O’Neill Review, ASAP/J—with a forthcoming essay on Ryan Coogler’s Sinners set to appear in the Soapbox Journal for Cultural Analysis.
+My second book project, Fiber to Flesh: Textiles and Black Existence in American Slave Narratives, studies the representation of textiles, particular clothes, in slave narratives where I understand textiles as a weaponized mode of Black authority that the enslaved engineered to distort our understanding of the human by way of who can drape their body and who cannot.
+You can find my work in The Comparatist, Humanities, Eugene O’Neill Review, ASAP/J, Soapbox Journal for Cultural Analysis, and in an upcoming podcast interview on textiles and slave narratives in (Un)Box the Soap Podcast.
 At KU, I teach courses on Black Literature, Modernism, and British Literature.

 Specialization

-Black Radical Tradition; Aesthetic violence; Twentieth Century Literature; Modernity; Metaphysics; Textiles; Slave Narratives; Literary Criticism; Black Cultural Theory.
+Black Radical Tradition; Aesthetic Violence; Twentieth Century Literature; Modernity; Metaphysics; Phenomenology; Textiles; Slave Narratives; Literary Criticism; Black Cultural Theory.

 Peer Reviewed Articles